Sodium Chloride, NaCl/{\epsilon} : New Force Field: Results

 \section{Results}

-\subsection{The Pure Sodium chloride NaCl/$\varepsilon$}
+\subsection{The Pure Sodium chloride NaCl/$\epsilon$}

-The pure NaCl is analysed.
-First, we fit the parameters so the density of the crystal of NaCl at the room temperature and pressure would be $2.163 \;g \;cm^{-3}$, the experimental data~\cite{CRC}.
-The radial distribution for Na-Na, Cl-Cl and Na-Cl is illustrated in the \ref{Figa} and it shows a peak in the curve for the Na-Cl at $2.76\AA$ in agreement with the experiments~\cite{CRC}.
-The structure of the g(r) function is in agreement with a FCC crystal like the NaCl crystal.
+The pure NaCl is analyzed.
+First, the parameters for the model were fitted to give the experimental value for the density of the NaCl crystal at the temperature of $T=298\;k$ and at the pressure of $1\;atm$ namely $2.16 \;g \;cm^{-3}$~\cite{CRC}.
+Within the parameters values which produce this density, we select the subset that also gives the radial distribution for Na-Na, Cl-Cl and Na-Cl as illustrated in the Figure~\ref{Figa}.
+This result shows a peak in the curve for the Na-Cl at $2.78\AA$ in agreement with the experiments~\cite{CRC}.